hydecorp/drawer/licenses/personal.md

 1.  **Limited:** Licensee may use Software for the purpose of:

-    1. Running Software on Licensee’s Website[s] and Server[s] *solely as integrated into Hydejack PRO*;
+    1. Running Software on Licensee’s Website[s] and Server[s];
     2. Allowing 3rd Parties to run Software on Licensee’s Website[s] and Server[s];
-    3. Modify Software to suit Licensee’s needs and specifications.
+    3. Allowing two (2) Licensed Developers to Modify Software to suit Licensee’s needs and specifications.

 2. This license is granted perpetually, as long as you do not materially breach it.